What Are SMS Chatbots?

 1. Customer Service SMS Chatbots

 Customer service chatbots independently communicate with website visitors in a live chat window.
+It’s an effective way to automate customer service.
 This tool can enhance the customer experience as it provides a quick way to resolve issues.
 A customer does not have to wait for an agent to find information and respond.
 The chatbot simply does it faster.
 SMS Chatbots of this type connect to customers through text messages.

 Using customer service SMS Chatbots can be beneficial for any business.
 After all, text messages have become one of the most common ways to communicate.
-Statistics show that the already popular communication channel is only expected to grow.
+Statistics show that this customer support channel is only expected to grow.

 - 5 billion people globally send and receive SMS messages.
 That’s about 65% of the world’s population.
 Experts expect this number to grow to 5.9 billion by 2025.